 (4) Medical services considered experimental or investigational.

-(5) Payment for removal of benign skin lesions unless medically necessary.
+(5) Payment for removal of benign skin lesions for adults.

 (6) Refractions and visual aids.